 Restoring meaning to our lives is an essential and necessary final stage of trauma healing.
 Some will choose to explore this immediately either because they have had a religious experience or were led to a spiritual mentor who has guided them.
 For others, life seems meaningless and even hopeless.
 Quite understandably, having been betrayed by your caregivers, or by life circumstances, we find our foundation has been shaken enough that believing in something meaningful seems ridiculous.
 It might even be a set up for further disappointment.
 For others still, religion was used as a way to control, manipulate, and abuse.
 God then is correlated with abuse and pain.

-What if, however, whether you believe in god a goddess, or gods, really isn’t as important as understanding what is behind the suffering?
+What if, however, whether you believe in a god a goddess, or gods, really isn’t as important as understanding what is behind the suffering?
 What have you learned about yourself through your pain?
 As a result of your history, who are you today?
 What have you learned in general?
 How has your past contributed to your strengths?
 Are you a different person because you survived the storm?
 Would the skills and strengths that you gained from the storm still be at your fingertips if you had not gone through the storm?
 Is who you are today a result of the transformation process?
 Have you learned anything that you can use to help others?
 Do you have a higher capacity for empathy?
 How can you make a difference in your community because of your experiences?

 In the book Mans Search For Meaning, Viktor Frankl explains;